-Shows the estimated average fuel economy of each trip meter in km/l.
+Shows the estimated average fuel economy of each trip meter in km/l or l/100 km.
 The display is updated at set intervals.
 When a trip meter is reset, the average fuel economy is also reset.

 Range

 Shows the estimated distance you can travel on the remaining fuel.
 This estimated distance is based on the vehicle's current fuel economy.